 Earn points: You’ll rack up points quickly with these impressive earnings rates:

-- Three points per dollar on dining, including takeout and international restaurants
+- Three points per dollar on dining, including takeout, eligible delivery services, and international restaurants

 - Three points per dollar on select streaming services—including Disney+, Hulu, ESPN+, Netflix, Sling, Vudu, FuboTV, Apple Music, SiriusXM, Pandora, Spotify, and YouTube TV